One-quark state near a boundary of the confinement phase of QCD: Heavy quark near a mirror

-The ultraviolet contribution additively renormalizes the free energy, shifting the lattice data by a finite quantity, $F_{Q|}(d,\beta) = F_{Q|}^\mathrm{ren}(d) + \Delta F(\beta)$, where $F_{Q|}^\mathrm{ren}(d)$ is the physical (``renormalized'') free energy of a heavy quark that does not depend on the lattice coupling $\beta$.
+The UV contribution additively renormalizes the free energy, shifting the lattice data by a finite quantity, $F_{Q|}(d,\beta) = F_{Q|}^\mathrm{ren}(d) + \Delta F(\beta)$, where $F_{Q|}^\mathrm{ren}(d)$ is the physical (renormalized) free energy of a heavy quark that does not depend on the lattice coupling $\beta$.
 For the case of the particular temperature $T=0.629T_c$, shown in Fig.~\ref{fig_FE_0629_phys}, the lattice free energy of the heavy quark can be renormalized by additively shifting the lattice free energy by the simple linear function $\Delta F(\beta) = a_0 + a_1 \beta$, with parameters $a_0 = -15.68(24)$ and $a_1 = 2.83(4)$.
 We found that the same linear renormalization applies for all considered temperatures ranging from 0.507$T_c$ to 0.996$T_c$, with the coefficients $a_0$ and $a_1$ that depend on the physical temperature $T$.
 To show the data in physical units, we adopted the physical values for the fundamental string tension at zero temperature $\sigma_0 = (485 \,{\rm MeV})^2$~\cite{Athenodorou2020}.

-After subtracting the ultraviolet contribution from the lattice data and excluding the flattening long-distance tails, we finally get the renormalized free energy $F_{Q|}^\mathrm{ren}(d)$.
-In Fig.~\ref{fig_cornell_plot} we show the examples of the renormalized free energies of quarks near the mirror for two representative temperatures, far from the transition point, $T = 0.629T_c$ and very close to the transition, $T = 0.996T_c$.
+After subtracting the UV contribution from the lattice data and excluding the flattening long-distance tails, we finally get the renormalized free energy $F_{Q|}^\mathrm{ren}(d)$.
+In Fig.~\ref{fig_cornell_plot}, we show the examples of the renormalized free energies of quarks near the mirror for two representative temperatures, far from the transition point, $T = 0.629T_c$ and very close to the transition, $T = 0.996T_c$.

-The data for the renormalized free energy perfectly arranges to the single curve, thus indicating the independence of our data on the ultraviolet lattice cutoff $a = a (\beta)$.
+The data for the renormalized free energy perfectly arrange to the single curve, thus indicating the independence of our data on the UV lattice cutoff $a = a (\beta)$.
 We also checked the insensitivity of the results on the spatial lattice size $L_s = N_s a$.

 We found that the renormalized free energy can be accurately fitted by the Cornell potential~\cite{Eichten:1978tg}, \beqn F_{Q|}^{\rm ren}(T,d) = - \frac{\alpha_{Q|}(T)}{d} + \sigma_{Q|}(T) d + F_0(T)\,, \eeqn in a wide range of distances from the mirror.
 The examples of the fits are shown in Fig.~\ref{fig_cornell_plot} by solid lines.